barakle2401/virtual-memory-management/README.md

 # virtual-memory-management
-simulate virtual memory by management technique and demand by paging method - to management memory system only the demanded page of the process will store into the ram pages that has been changed will be store into the swap file
+Simulate virtual memory by management technique and demand by paging method - to management memory system only the demanded page of the process will store into the ram pages that has been changed will be store into the swap file